• Skip to primary navigation

 Gull Lake

 If you’re looking for one of the most fun lakes and a sandy beach in Alberta to visit, look no further than Gull Lake!
 This local favourite is located about half an hour northwest of the city of Red Deer, or equidistant from Calgary and Edmonton.
-Gull Lake is known as being one of Alberta’s premier recreational lakes and is also popular for camping (check out our guide to Gull Lake campgrounds).
-Its large, sandy beaches are ideal for beach volleyball, swimming, fishing, camping, picnicking, and so much more – but if you’re content to just laze away the day in the sand, that’s OK, too!
+Gull Lake is known as one of Alberta’s premier recreational lakes and is also popular for camping (check out our guide to Gull Lake campgrounds).
+Its large, sandy beaches are ideal for beach volleyball, swimming, fishing, camping, picnicking, and so much more – but if you’re content to laze away the day in the sand, that’s OK, too!
 Just don’t forget the sunscreen.

 A sunset on Gull Lake